Aminaina/SQl_exs/README.md

 - Window functions and analytics
 - Performance optimization techniques
 - Real-world business scenarios
+- ...

 ## 🛠 Database Setup

-All exercises use a sample employee database.
-Run the setup script to create the necessary tables and data.
+Eacg exercise use a sample  database you can find with exersise .

 ## 📚 Exercises